kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-6-images-vector-fonts.markdown

 {% endfigure %}

 ## Conclusion
 This concludes the 6th part of my series *Introduction to Gulp.js*.
-We learned how to move files with Gulp (and don’t even need a plugin for that), and how I create my vector fonts.
+We learned how to move files with Gulp.js (and don’t even need a plugin for that), and how I create my vector fonts.
 Nothing special, but the next part will be more interesting again.